outofcoffee/imposter/docs/build.md

 > See the [README](./hack/README.md) for more details about using this script.

-## Embedding in your application

-To embed Imposter in your application see [this section](embed.md).

 ## Local build

 If you don't want to use the convenience script, then you can follow these steps.